 "... therefore we may establish it as a maxim, that no human testimony can have such force as to prove a miracle, and make it a just foundation for any system of religion."
-On this reading, Hume's argument depends upon the following assumption:
+Here Hume seems to be relying on the following reasonable sounding principle:

-If some event has never been observed to occur before, then the probability of it occurring is 0%.
+The zero probability principle If some event has never been observed to occur before, then you should assign that event a probability of 0%.